Nicholas-Designer/GamesDesign-Portfolio/README.md

 Hello fellow gamesdesigners, let me introduce myself.
 My name is Nicholas Street and I'm a student at staffordshire univercity studying GamesDesign and Programming.
 In this website I will show you the projects that I've done through college , Univercity and Independently which I'm proud of showing you.
 My aim during the end of my 2nd year in Uni is to get a intership in the gaming industry.

 ## College
+I went to Coventry college for a total of 4 years starting from level 1 upwards learning the basics they working my way up honing my skills of being a gamesdesigner.

 # 2nd Year : 2016
-GamesDesign and web development level 2

-# 3rd Year : 2017 - 2018
+# 3rd Year : 2017 - 2019
-GamesDesign and Interactive media